Fees

 Non attendance without notice will be subject to incur the full session fee.

 Administration will automatically email through a late cancellation unless the reason for cancellation is illness.
-Non attendance due to illness will still incur a fee.
+Non-attendance due to illness or medical reasons will still incur a fee, except in cases where it was not possible to contact the clinic (e.g. in an emergency).

 Please note, you are unable to claim a medicare/private health fund rebate on cancellation/non-attendance fees.